The Three Hundred Project: dissecting the fundamental plane of galaxy clusters up to $z=1$: Constraints on the fundamental plane of galaxy clusters: methodology

 One of the goals of this work is to determine the $\alpha$ and $\beta$ parameters that characterise the CFP (equation~(\ref{eq:plane})) in the most reliable way.
 To this end, we have explored several methods to perform fitting of the CFP, such as the $\chi^2$-minimisation method, the principal component analysis (PCA), the bidimensional least-square minimisation, and the minimum distance method (hereafter MINDISQ).
 The main difference among them is the choice of the parameter or reference quantity used to minimise and find the best-fit plane.
 We examined in detail the results obtained from the four fitting methods to conclude that the most reliable method for the present study is the MINDISQ method.
 For this method, the CFP corresponds to the plane that minimises the total sum of squared distances to the distribution of points, $\delta s^2:=\sum_i d_i^2$, where $|d_i|$ is the distance of each cluster to the CFP and $d_i$ is expressed as

-By construction, this method provides the lowest dispersion or thickness ($\sigma_\mathrm{d}$) of the distribution of points around the resulting plane, which we define as half of the difference between the $84^{th}$ and $16^{th}$ percentiles of the distribution of $d_i$ values (distances to the best-fit CFP).
+By construction, this method provides the lowest dispersion or thickness ($\sigma_\mathrm{d}$) of the distribution of points around the resulting plane, which we define as half of the difference between the $84^\mathrm{th}$ and $16^\mathrm{th}$ percentiles of the distribution of $d_i$ values (distances to the best-fit CFP).
 We note that points above (below) the CFP yield positive (negative) $d_i$ values.

 Using the MINDISQ method, we compute the CFP of the simulated clusters from \three\ (Section~\ref{sec:fplane300}), as well as of the real clusters from CLASH (Section~\ref{sec:fplaneclash}) to compare these results.
-It is worth mentioning that the $\alpha$ and $\beta$ values obtained via the MINDISQ method are quite similar to the results using PCA techniques.
-The main difference is that PCA assumes that the plane is centred at $M_\mathrm{0,s}$, $r_\mathrm{0,s}$, and $T_0$.
-This is not the case for the MINDISQ method because of the additional degree of freedom, $\delta$.
-Regarding the $\chi^2$ method, this only minimises the vertical distance to the plane (temperature in this case).
-However, for CLASH clusters the $\chi^2$ method is less reliable since the uncertainties in both \rs\ and \ms\ are also important to determine the CFP.
+It is worth mentioning that the $\alpha$ and $\beta$ values obtained via the MINDISQ method are found to be quite similar to the results using PCA techniques.
+The main difference between the two methods is that PCA assumes that the plane is centred on the point $(M_\mathrm{s,0}$, $r_\mathrm{s,0}$, $T_0$), which acts as a pivot point.
+This is not the case for the MINDISQ method because of the additional degree of freedom, $\delta$, which in turn avoids the possibility that $\alpha$ and $\beta$ are affected by the particular choice of $T_0$, $M_\mathrm{s,0}$, and $r_\mathrm{s,0}$.
+For this reason and to be consistent with the CFP coefficients obtained for the \three\ clusters, our CFP analysis of the CLASH sample is performed using the MINDISQ method in this work.

 In addition, we explored the uncertainties of the CFP parameters, as well as their correlations.
 For the \three\ sample, we performed a bootstrapping analysis.
 In particular, we built $10^4$ bootstrap samples composed of $245$ clusters by using sampling with replacement from the simulated clusters with $\sigma_\mathrm{fit} \le 2$.
 For each of the bootstrap samples, we obtained a set of $\alpha$, $\beta$, and $\delta$ values by the MINDISQ method.
 The uncertainties and correlations of the parameters are obtained by the three sets of $10^4$ values.
 On the other hand, to estimate the uncertainties on the CFP parameters for the CLASH sample, we used the marginalised posterior distributions of \ms\ and \rs\ obtained by \citet[][$10^4$ steps]{Umetsu2016} and assumed uncorrelated Gaussian errors for the X-ray temperature obtained from \textit{Chandra} \citep[][]{Postman2012}.